meilisearch/documentation/learn/core_concepts/documents.md

 ### Important terms

-- **Document**: An object which contains data in the form of one or more fields
+- **Document**: an object which contains data in the form of one or more fields
-- **[Field](#fields)**: A set of two data items that are linked together: an attribute and a value
+- **[Field](#fields)**: a set of two data items that are linked together: an attribute and a value
-- **Attribute**: The first part of a field.
+- **Attribute**: the first part of a field.
 Acts as a name or description for its associated value
-- **Value**: The second part of a field, consisting of data of any valid JSON type
+- **Value**: the second part of a field, consisting of data of any valid JSON type
-- **[Primary Field](#primary-field)**: A special field that is mandatory in all documents.
+- **[Primary Field](#primary-field)**: a special field that is mandatory in all documents.
 It contains the primary key and document identifier

 ## Fields